PhysioMimix™ OOC Microphysiological Systems

 PhysioMimix Animated Video

-By improving the in vivo predictivity of in vitro data, PhysioMimix OOC helps companies like yours to develop safe and efficacious therapeutics, faster and more cost-effectively, while reducing the dependence on animal usage.
+By improving the in vivo predictivity of in vitro data, PhysioMimix OOC systems help companies like yours to develop safe and efficacious therapeutics, faster and more cost-effectively, while reducing your dependence on animal usage.

 How translatable is your data?